If you happen to see mosquito-like flies in your garden, you don’t need to worry.

 Are Crane Flies Bad?
 Do They Cause Problems with Your Plants?

-Even though adult crane flies are not dangerous, its larval stage is something to fear.
+Even though adult crane flies are not dangerous, their larval stage is something to fear.

 On warm nights, the larvae feed on crowns and grass blades, leaving brown patches on your otherwise green grass.